compsocialscience/summer-institute/2019/ethzurich/apply.md

 Participation is primarily geared towards advanced master's students, Ph.D. students, postdoctoral researchers, and junior faculty within 7 years of their Doctorate.

-Professional applicants holding a master's or doctoral degree are also welcome but are eligible for the addional funding.
+Professional applicants holding a master's or doctoral degree are also welcome but are not eligible for the addional funding.

 There are no restrictions based on citizenship, country of study, or country of employment.